Storefronts

 Eifel Lanes Bowling Center

 The Base Education Center's programs include: Professional Military Education, Community College of the Air Force, professional examinations (GRE, GMAT, etc.), financial aid information and commissioning programs.
-Degree programs are offered from the University of Oklahoma, the University of Maryland and Embry-Riddle Aeronautical University.
+Degree programs are offered from the University of Oklahoma, the University of Maryland, Central Texas College, the University of Phoenix and Embry-Riddle Aeronautical University.

 DODDS operates schools at Spangdahlem and the Bitburg Annex.
 The High School, located only at the Bitburg Annex, is for grades 9-12.
-The area in which you live determines whether your child will attend Bitburg or Spangdahlem Elementary or Middle School.
-Americans can use the local German schools, but, especially for older children, German language skills are needed.
-Kindergartens are the German facilities most frequently used by Americans.
+The elementary schools are for grades K-4 and the middle schools are for grades 5-8.
+Americans can use the local German schools; however German language skills are needed beyond kindergarten.
+German kindergartens are the most frequently used of all the German programs by Americans.
+The older the child, the more German language skills are necessary.

 Health Services